-In addition, a peer-reviewed paper 'Metrology and Standardization of High Speed Pluggable Optical Interconnects' has been accepted at the PHOTOPTICS conference 2021.
+A peer-reviewed paper 'Metrology and Standardization of High Speed Pluggable Optical Interconnects' was published at the PHOTOPTICS conference 2021.
 An oral presentation on the paper was successfully delivered virtually to the conference audience in February 2021.
 The target audience was manufacturers and the high-speed telecom community.
 The consortium presented the severe lack of commonality regarding measurement definitions for a particular testing process.
 This led to wide variations in results between different establishments on reference test samples as identified from the results in 14IND13 PhotInd.
-The consortium also presented how recent standard developments have worked toward integrating a measurement identification system with the aim of harmonising measurements to within 5 % variation.
+The consortium also presented how recent standard developments have worked toward integrating a measurement identification system with the aim of harmonizing measurements to within 5 % variation.

-An open-access paper entitled 'Variable Launch System for the Metrology of EOCBs', has also been published on total attenuation where an increase in the applied thermal load show an observable increase in total attenuation values.
+An open-access paper entitled 'Variable Launch System for the Metrology of EOCBs', has also been published on total attenuation, where an increase in the applied thermal load show an observable increase in total attenuation values.
 The results in the paper aimed at improving awareness of the technical issues involved and the necessity of evolving standards for the commercial sector.
 The consortium disseminated valuable research outputs from the EMPIR project 14IND13 PhotInd by transferring the relevant technology through this publication.
 In particular, the consortium presented the signal degradation observed for the transmitted data correlates with the increased total attenuation over the temperature range.
-Finally, Encircled Flux results were also disseminated in the paper where an increase in applied thermal load indicates an observable shift in the Encircled Flux profiles, consistent with higher order modes being decoupled from the guide due to associated changes in the core cladding refractive index ratio.
-This Encircled Flux shift exceeded the template limits defined in current standards and was an important dissemination of the results obtained in 14IND13 PhotInd.
+Moreover, Encircled Flux results were also disseminated in the paper where an increase in applied thermal load indicates an observable shift in the Encircled Flux profiles, consistent with higher order modes being decoupled from the guide due to associated changes in the core cladding refractive index ratio.
+The project partners provided characterisation for Encircled Flux, defined as a fraction of the cumulative near-field power to the total output power as a function of radial distance from the optical centre.
+An observable effect was found as the thermal load was increased which was an important observation to disseminate as part of this project.
+This is consistent with that of higher-order modes being decoupled from the waveguide, due to changes in the core-cladding refractive index ratio.
+The consortium found that under exceptional thermal stress the resulting performance shift exceeds that of templates recommended by current IEC standards.
+This Encircled Flux shift exceeded the template limits defined in current standards and was an important dissemination of the results obtained in 14IND13 PhotInd as shown below: